sameer2800/Lightoj-Solutions/README.md

 	so , gcd (1) = nC4 - {gcd2 + gcd 3 + gcd 4 + gcd 5 ......}

+##Solution 1163 :

+	 hint : pattern search by generating 'a-b' for every a starts from 1 .one can easily notice a pattern.

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.